jchi100/Web_Scraping_and_Document_Database/README.md

 The scraped data is stored in MongoDB

+app.py is for retrieving data from MongoDB and putting the result to index.html.

 index.html on templates folder is for rendering the scraping results.

-Tools: BeautifulSoup, Pandas, and Requests/Splinter, Pymongo, Bootstrap
+Tools: BeautifulSoup, Pandas, and Requests/Splinter, Pymongo, Bootstrap, Flask